Sports in Karnataka: Cricket

 Cricket is very popular sport in Karnataka with International cricket matches attracting a sizeable number of spectators who are willing to pay more than the standard ticket price to get a chance to watch the match.
-Chinnaswamy Stadium located in Bangalore is the only stadium in Karnataka that has hosted International cricket matches.
+Chinnaswamy Stadium located in Bengaluru is the only stadium in Karnataka that has hosted International cricket matches.
 This stadium also hosts the National Cricket Academy which was started to train youngsters who could represent India in the future.
 Former Indian captain Anil Kumble holds the record for the most Test wickets among Indian bowlers.
 Rahul Dravid, the former Indian captain represents Karnataka in the Ranji Trophy.
 Syed Kirmani and Roger Binny from Karnataka were members of the Indian team that won the Cricket World Cup in the year 1983.
 Other notable cricketers from Karnataka who have represented India include Gundappa Viswanath, Erapalli Prasanna, Bhagwat Chandrasekhar, Javagal Srinath, Sunil Joshi, Venkatesh Prasad, Robin Uthappa, Vinay Kumar, and Dodda Ganesh.
 Karnataka have also won the Ranji Trophy six times.
 In a few International cricket matches held in the 1990s (One Day International and Test match), more than half of the Indian team were made of players from Karnataka.
 Deepak Chougule from Karnataka holds the junior world record for maximum runs scored in a single day when he scored 400 runs in his debut U-13 match against Goa.

+Cricket is also popular in the coastal districts, especially Mangaluru.
+The Sports Authority of India (SAI) has a sports training centre at the Mangala Stadium and B.R.
+Ambedkar Cricket Stadium (near NMPT).
+Mangalore United is a Karnataka Premier League (KPL) franchise owned by Fiza Developers.
+Mangalore Premier League (MPL) is a cricket tournament organized by Karnataka Regional Cricket Academy.